Skip to content

 0.5 / 1

 The company's subsidiary commitment to no hunting of all species applies to its suppliers.
-However, the commitment does not apply to all other groups' supplies.
+However, the commitment does not apply to all other groups' suppliers.

 • HCV, HCS and impact assessments HCV, HCS and impact assessments